 The WordPress software itself is free under the WordPress.org self-hosted option, but you still need to pay for hosting and a domain, typically $5 to $10 a month.
 WordPress.com offers a free hosted tier with paid upgrades for additional features.

-Can a small marketing team run on free tools alone?
+Can a small marketing team run on free and open source tools alone?

 Yes, for early-stage or small teams.
-A combination like WordPress for the website, Mailchimp or phpList for email, Canva for design, Trello for project tracking, and Google Analytics or Matomo for measurement covers most core marketing functions without a software budget.
+A combination like WordPress for the website, Mautic or phpList for email and automation, Canva for design, Trello or OpenProject for project tracking, and Google Analytics or Matomo for measurement covers most core marketing functions without a large software budget.

 What is the difference between open source and free tools?

-Open source tools, like WordPress, Matomo, and OpenProject, give you the underlying source code and usually require self-hosting, which means more control but more setup.
-Free tools, like Canva or Mailchimp’s free plan, are proprietary software with a free tier, offering faster setup but less customization and data control.
+Open source tools, like WordPress, Mautic, Matomo, and OpenProject, give you the underlying source code and usually require self-hosting, which means more control but more setup.
+Free tools, like Canva, Mailchimp, or Screaming Frog’s free version, are proprietary software with a free tier, offering faster setup but less customization and data control.

 Which tool is best for technical SEO audits?